 Another early Hanako Games title Summer Schoolgirls is a giant flaming mass of playable Les Yay.
 Given that the credits include a thank-you to the Shoujo Ai community, this is completely intentional.

 Various other Hanako Games tend to include varying degrees of Les Yay... and prior to creating Hanako Games, the creator behind it released a few Interactive Fiction works under the name Papillon, several of which go straight past Les Yay into "explicitly contains lesbian relationships."

+An awful lot of the lines Heavy says to Medic are pretty homoerotic sounding, whether intentionally or not ("GET BEHIND ME, DOCTOR!", "I LOVE THIS DOCTOR!" etc).
 Considering that the Medic and the Heavy are best paired together as a "tank and healer" deal, it's possible that this was completely intentional.

 The Heavy, being a Boisterous Bruiser with a poor understanding of English, has lots of lines like this.
 Consider his "THANKS FOR THE RIDE!" response after being teleported by an Engineer.

 The line the Spy gives when he dominates an enemy Spy: "See you in hell, you handsome rogue."
 Admittedly, all Spies look exactly alike, so this may be more of a case of Self Yay.